SalMod91/Try/README.md

 - Footer: <br>
 On the landing page, when viewed at full screen, the footer is not perfectly centred.
 To address this issue, a simple solution is to apply the CSS rule "width: 33%" to the flex-row-container, which will ensure proper alignment and centring of the footer.

+- Empty form label: <br> This error message related to empty form label flagged by WAVE tool was solved by adding aria-label to the label for the checkbox used to prompt the visibily of the hidden menu.
+After further testing i have identified that the error message related to it is still specifically flagged by Mozilla Firefox.

 ## Thought Process